AlirezaSaadatmand/shell-GO/README.md

 # shell-GO

-shell-GO is a simple Unix-like shell implemented in Go.
+shell-GO is a simple Unix-like shell implemented in Go By completing the challenges of https://codecrafters.io/.
 It supports pipelines, built-in commands, input/output redirection, command history, and file-based history management.

 ## Features